jonmaim/jekyll-now/_posts/2018-3-10-OpenStreetMap.md

 layout: post
 title: Parsing and understanding OpenStreetMap data
 ---
+In this blog post, we demonstrate how to export data from OSM, parse it and finally how to understand it.

-We want to build a believable urban virtual world.
+In essence, we want to build a believable urban virtual world.
 It doesn't necessarily have to look realistic but it has to appear organically built.
 Although procedural generation is one solution to generate urban landscapes, we chose to create ours based on real data from [OpenStreetMap](https://www.openstreetmap.org) (OSM).
-In this blog post, we demonstrate how to export data from OSM, parse it and finally how to understand it.
+Let's start!

 ## Downloading data

 We're starting with a small neighborhood in Bangalore, India called [Indiranagar](https://www.openstreetmap.org/node/448991617).

+At this point we have several ways to go.
+Let's explore `xml` and `pbf`.
+To be frank, `xml` is the way to start, but someone I messed up and went directly to the OSM wiki to see how to download the map shit.
+But, continue and read also `pbf` which has some good advantages at the end.

 ### XML